SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessRaces.md

 # 28. - Warforged

 The battleborn are results of arcane experiments, blending flesh, alchemy and magic to create perfect battlefield soldiers.
 Created to serve as weapons, they must now find a purpose beyond war.
-A battleborn can be a loyal ally, a cold-hearted killing machine, or a wandering soul searching for purpose and meaning.
+A battleborn can be a loyal ally, a cold-hearted killing machine, or a wandering soul-searching for purpose and meaning.

 ## Level 1